noahehall/blockchain/blockchain.md

 - remember:
   - large amounts of money are involved in transactions that anyone can access
   - smart contracts cant be updated after launch: they are eternal and P2P
-    - however you can pause them so no further transactions are processed
+    - however you can pause them so no further transactions are processed, see stop loss section
-      - add a boolean variable that determines the state of the contract
-      - add a function that enables the contract owner/delegate to update the state variable
-      - add a function modifier with require() that references the variable and branches based on its current value
-        - this should be added to all functions that change contract state
 - auditing questions
   - what vulnerabilities may be latent in the contract logic
   - how might someone discover these vulnerabilities
   - if found, how would someone exploit each vulnerability
   - what needs to be changed to remove and guard against these issues

+#### Stop Loss

+- business case
+  - since you cant update a contract (i.e. change its terms) once its been deployed
+    - imagine being able to change the terms of a contract in the real world after all parties agreed on it! doh!
+  - the contract owner can instead pause the contract by changing its state
+- general logic
+  - add a boolean variable that determines the state of the contract
+  - add a function that enables the contract owner to update the state variable
+  - add a function modifier with require() that references the variable and short circuits based on its current value
+    - a helper modifier fn should be applied to all functions that change state to shortcircuit based on the current state
+      - FYI: be careful not to introduce any `Lockout Bugs` whereby the owner gets locked out of updating the state variable because its in a falsy state

 ### Case Studies